Best Forklift Scenes in Hollywood Movies

 Smokey and the Bandit

 An early model forklift stars in the classic 1977 Hal Needham movie, Smokey and the Bandit.
 Bandit (Burt Reynolds) almost kills Snowman (Jerry Reed) with a Hyster H 60 XM forklift while loading kegs of beers in a distribution warehouse before (illegally) driving the beer across state lines.
-Notice how the early model forklifts have no posts around the driver’s seat or a safety cage of any kind to protect the driver; there isn’t even a fire extinguisher onboard!
+Notice how the early model forklifts have no posts around the driver’s seat or a safety cage of any kind to protect the driver; there isn’t even any fire protection or a fire extinguisher onboard!